nuagenetworks/nuage-metroae/Documentation/AWS.md

-# Deploying Nuage Networks Components in Amazon Web Services (AWS) with MetroAG (limited support)
+# Deploying Nuage Networks Components in Amazon Web Services (AWS) with MetroAE (limited support)

 ## Supported Components
-MetroAG supports deployment of the following components in AWS.
+MetroAE supports deployment of the following components in AWS.
 * VSD
 * VSC (as KVM running on an AWS bare-metal instance)
 * VSTAT (ElasticSearch)